FERPA for UCR Employees

 Getting Access to the Student Information System & Required FERPA Training

-UCR employees (and student employees) who want to access the Student Information System (Banner) must complete special training and sign a statement of FERPA understanding.
-Learn how to request access to Banner here.
-The majority of trainings for Banner, including FERPA, are offered through the campus UC Learning Center (LMS).
-Learn more about Banner training here.
+UCR employees (and student employees) who want to access the Student Information System (Banner) must complete special training.
+Student workers and their supervisor must sign a statement of FERPA understanding.
+More information about access and training can be found at ucrbanner.ucr.edu.

 Required Verification of Student Information for Employment Purposes